sphinx-doc/sphinx/doc/config.rst

    output is usually not wise.
 This defaults to ``'epub'``, a theme designed to save visual space.

+.. confval:: epub_theme_options

+   A dictionary of options that influence the look and feel of the selected theme.
+These are theme-specific.
+For the options understood by the builtin themes, see :ref:`this section <builtin-themes>`.

 .. confval:: epub_title

    The title of the document.
 It defaults to the :confval:`html_title` option